mctools/simplebuild-dgcode/doc/source/particlegenerators.rst

 Wouldn't it be nice if instead of relying on generators written by other people, you could add a few lines of code in your :ref:`sim-script <sbsimscript>` to put exactly the particles you want exactly where you want them?
-It is fortunately straight-forward to do exactly that:
+It is, fortunately, straight-forward to do exactly that by implementing your own generator:

 .. code-block:: python